A Unified Benchmark for the Unknown Detection Capability of Deep Neural Networks

 A variety of methods for each task, MD, OsR, and OoDD, have been actively proposed to detect test inputs that are incorrectly predicted (i.e., MD) or not relevant to a target task (i.e., OsR or OoDD) in the context of image classification.
 Previous methods were developed under a specific problem setting, an incomplete approach from the perspective of unknown detection, and were evaluated on individual task-specific benchmarks accordingly as summarized in Table~\ref{table:benchmark-setting}.

 \textbf{Misclassification detection (MD).} MD aims to align the ordinal ranking of confidence values well to clarify the separation between correct and incorrect predictions of unseen samples from the training distribution.
 That is, MD assumes that the test inputs are the \textit{i.i.d.} samples of the training distribution.
-Essentially, predicted class probabilities via a softmax function can be used for detecting samples likely to be classified incorrectly.
-Hendrycks and Gimpel~\cite{hendrycks2016baseline} suggested exploiting the softmax outputs of conventional deep classifiers to separate correctly and incorrectly classified samples, demonstrating that this simple approach can achieve relatively good performance on MD.
-A selective classifier abstains the predictions of samples whose confidence values are below a threshold such that the error rate set by a user can be achieved while having an optimal coverage rate~\cite{geifman2017selective}.
-Geifman et al.~\cite{geifman2018bias} observed that neural networks produce overconfident predictions especially for easy samples (i.e., correctly classified at the early stage of training) as training proceeds.
-To mitigate this issue, they proposed using earlier snapshots of the trained model and showed that it improves the quality of the confidence values in terms of the area under the risk-coverage curve (AURC).
-Corbi\'ere et al.~\cite{corbiere2019addressing} and Moon et al.~\cite{moon2020confidence} proposed the directly learning of the true class probability and the ordinal ranking of confidence values, respectively.
+Essentially, predicted class probabilities via a softmax function can be used for detecting samples likely to be classified incorrectly. \cite{hendrycks2016baseline} suggested exploiting the softmax outputs of conventional deep classifiers to separate correctly and incorrectly classified samples, demonstrating that this simple approach can achieve relatively good performance on MD.
+A selective classifier abstains the predictions of samples whose confidence values are below a threshold such that the error rate set by a user can be achieved while having an optimal coverage rate~\citep{geifman2017selective}. \cite{geifman2018bias} observed that neural networks produce overconfident predictions especially for easy samples (i.e., correctly classified at the early stage of training) as training proceeds.
+To mitigate this issue, they proposed using earlier snapshots of the trained model and showed that it improves the quality of the confidence values in terms of the area under the risk-coverage curve (AURC). \cite{corbiere2019addressing} and \cite{moon2020confidence} proposed the direct learning of the true class probability and the ordinal ranking of confidence values, respectively.